 Acquired: In Person 1992, San Antonio Riders v.
 Birmingham Fire

 Failure: TTM 2010, C/o Home

-Willie Bouyer played along such notables as Andre Rison, Bobby McAllister and Lorenzo White while playing for some of the last great Michigan State Spartan football teams.
-Originally a free agent signee by the Seattle Seahawks after going undrafted in 1989, Bouyer would play in one game, making one reception for 9 yards that season, and then spend the whole 1990 season on the practice squad.
+Willie Bouyer played along such notables as Andre Rison, Bobby McAllister and Lorenzo White, while being a part of the last great Michigan State Spartan football teams.
+Originally a free agent signee by the Seattle Seahawks after going undrafted in 1989, Bouyer played in one game, making one reception for 9 yards that season, and then spent the whole 1990 season on the practice squad.

-In 1991, Head Coach Chan Gailey and the Birmingham Fire would make him their first round choice of the positional draft and he’d become established as the team’s #1 receiver and speedster, making 28 receptions for 456 yards and a strong 16.3 yard average.
-Willie would score 2 touchdowns that season, both against Orlando in which he caught an 87 yard bomb and a 21 yarder to key the team’s 31-6 victory.
-Against the Dragons in the playoffs Bouyer would make 9 catches for 115 yards in a losing effort.
+In 1991, Head Coach Chan Gailey and the Birmingham Fire made him their first round choice of the positional draft and he’d become established as the team’s #1 receiver and speedster, making 28 receptions for 456 yards and a strong 16.3 yard average.
+Willie scored 2 touchdowns that season, both against Orlando where he caught an 87 yard bomb and a 21 yarder to key the team’s 31-6 victory.
+Against the Dragons in the playoffs Bouyer made 9 catches for 115 yards in a losing effort.

 G/Gp N/a Rec 85 Yds 1162 Avg 13.7 Td 2 Lg 87t